chroma-core/package-search/README.md

    ```

    **Required Fields:**
-   - `native_identifier`: Package name on the registry (e.g., "react" for npm)
+   - `package_name`: The colloquial name of the package.
+Usually this is one word.
+It may only contain alphanumeric characters, underscores, periods, and hyphens.
+It must be between 3 and 512 characters long
+   - `native_identifier`: The identifier used by the registry on which the package is hosted.
+For most registries, this should be the same as the `package_name`.
+For GitHub Releases, this should be the owning user's or organization's username, followed by a forward slash, followed by the name of the repository (e.g., `chroma-core/code-collections`).
+For Golang modules, this should be the full module path (e.g., `github.com/stretchr/testify/`)
-   - `repo`: GitHub repository as "owner/repository"
+   - `repo`: GitHub repository as `owner/repository`
-   - `registry`: Must be one of "npm", "pypi", "crates.io", or "go"
+   - `registry`: Must be one of "npm", "pypi", "crates.io", "go", or "github_releases"
    - `tag_formats`: Array of GitHub tag formats with placeholders like `{major}`, `{minor}`, `{patch}`, `{YYYY}`, `{MM}`, `{DD}`
-   - `sentinel_timestamp`: ISO 8601 timestamp for earliest version to index
+   - `sentinel_timestamp`: RFC 3339 timestamp for earliest version to index
    - `include`: Array of glob patterns for files to include (e.g., `["**/*.md", "**/*.ts", "**/*.js"]`)

 4. **Update the index.json file** to include your new package in the packages array